fenago/oracle19c-administration/md/Lab_12.md

-# Oracle REVOKE Statement Explained By Practical Examples
+# Oracle REVOKE Statement Explained

 **Summary**: In this lab, you will learn how to use the Oracle `REVOKE` statement to revoke system and object privileges from a specific user.

 Introduction to Oracle `REVOKE` statement